Home > Court Admin/AOC > Certification & Licensing > Legal Service Innovations > Our Programs > Legal Paraprofessionals

 - Negotiate legal rights or responsibilities.

+As of December 31, 2024, LPs were eligible for licensure in the areas of Family Law, Administrative Law, Limited Jurisdiction Civil Law, Criminal Law, Probate Law, and Juvenile Dependency Law.
+Once licensed, LPs are affiliate members of the State Bar.
 Complaints against Legal Paraprofessionals are received, investigated, and prosecuted by the State Bar of Arizona in the same manner as complaints against lawyers.